Home entertainment Tuesday is upon us once again, and we’ve got some good stuff for you:

 Epic rumination on a flamboyant and controversial British military figure and his conflicted loyalties during wartime service.

-Grossly under-rated on release we loved it.slams onto Blu-ray and DVD looking for fun – something lost on most reviewers.
-Featuring a bewilderingly psychotic performance from Benicio Del Toro Oliver Stone’s film is as far from PLATOON and JFK as possible but
+Grossly under-rated on release SAVAGES slams onto Blu-ray and DVD looking for fun – something lost on most reviewers.
+Featuring a bewilderingly psychotic performance from Benicio Del Toro Oliver Stone’s film is as far from PLATOON and JFK as possible but we loved it.

 Pot growers Ben and Chon face off against the Mexican drug cartel who kidnapped their shared girlfriend.